 - Aspermia: No semen was ejected during ejaculation.

-- Pyospermia: White blood cells or leukocytes were detected in semen sample.
+- Pyospermia: White blood cells or leukocytes were detected in a semen sample.

-- Hematospermia: Red blood cells were detected in semen sample.
+- Hematospermia: Red blood cells were detected in a semen sample.

 - Asthenozoospermia: Less than 40% of sperm were motile.

-- Teratozoospermia: More than 40% of sperm in sample have an irregular shape.
+- Teratozoospermia: More than 40% of sperm in a sample have an irregular shape.

-- Necrozoospermia: All sperm in sample were dead.
+- Necrozoospermia: All sperm in the sample were dead.